gamkittisak/generate_And_test/README.md

-# generate_And_test
-for MacOS
-create folder "generate and color blindness test" into Documents
+move "generate and color blindness test" into Documents
-after than move folder "data"  into "generate and color blindness"

 How can run this project?
 1. install Processing 3.5.6 you can get at www.processing.org